 Tokyo is the heart of Japanese culture

-To the sights of the capital of Japan, which are worth seeing in order to get an idea of the culture of the country, include:
+Sights in the capital of Japan that are worth seeing to get an idea of the country's culture include:

 - The Happoen Garden, which enablesto get acquainted with the features of garden art and the Japanese tea ceremony.
 Tea ceremony can be included in the mandatory program of visiting the garden.
 Despite the fact that the tea ceremony lasts only 20 minutes, it can make an indelible impression on any of its participants;